 The ACSRC is a joint initiative of Augustana Faculty and the Faculty of Agriculture, Life and Environmental Sciences (ALES).
-The ACSRC strives to fill the gap for research and policy in rural areas by fostering constructive dialogue; promoting interdisciplinary and collaborative research; and developing partnerships between the University of Alberta and rural communities in Alberta and beyond.
+The ACSRC strives to fill the gap between research and policy in rural areas by fostering constructive dialogue; promoting interdisciplinary and collaborative research, and developing partnerships between the University of Alberta and rural communities in Alberta and beyond.

 Augustana’s Learning, Advising, Beyond

 LAB supports a wide variety of experiential learning opportunities, including faculty–led international travel courses and Community Service Learning (CSL) research and internship placements.
 More than 40% of our students participate in CSL placements each year and one in three Augustana graduates has studied internationally!